How to Cut Crown Moulding

 - To complete the splice, turn the blade 45 degrees to the right and place the second section of moulding upside down on the saw with the scrap to the left.

-- Brace the moulding as you did before and make a cut near the end of the end of the moulding.
+- Brace the moulding as you did before and make a cut near the end of the moulding.

-Crown moulding outside corners, or outisde miters, are cuts used when a room includes more than just four corners.
-Bay windows, a chimney or an entryway can prevent your crown moulding from outlining a simple square or rectangle along the ceiling.
+Crown moulding outside corners, or outside miters, are cuts used when a room includes more than just four corners.
+Bay windows, a chimney or an entryway can prevent your crown moulding from creating a simple square or rectangle along the ceiling.
 In these instances, the moulding comes to a point like the bow of a ship.

 - With a measuring tape, measure from the outside edge of the corner, back along the wall to the end.
 Mark the measurement on a piece of trim molding with a pencil.

 - Place trim molding on a miter saw in the position it will go when installed.

 - Put the first end of the molding under the blade.

 - Turn the blade to 45 degrees outward.
 Make sure it's pointing away from the section of the trim you measured.

 - Measure from the same outside corner, on the joining wall.